Sandy0818/Time/README.md

 # TimeScheduler2
- Keep track of all your life activities
+ Keep track of all your college activities and assignments.